mhdsulaiman/RegSite-Web-Application/README.md

   <li>Instructor (InstructorId, Firstname, Lastname, Gender, Address, mobileNo)</li>
   <li>Enrollment (StudentId, CourseId, SectionNo,Grade)</li></p>

-<p>You are required to build the following web pages.
+You are required to build the following web pages.
 1. If a user log in as administrator, he can
 a.	add, delete  or update a student information.
 b.	add, delete  or update a course information.